-There is an enviable mix of modern facilities and traditional 19th-century architecture, including the Percival Library, a beautiful Grade II listed building.
-A new English and Modern Languages faculty building opened in September 2015 to provide state-of-the-art facilities and focused teaching for a wide range of languages while a new girls’ day house, Holland’s House, opened in September 2017 following demand for additional places.
+There is an enviable mix of modern facilities and traditional 19th-century architecture, including the Percival Library, a beautiful Grade II listed building with stunning vaulted ceiling and views out to Clifton.
+A new English and Modern Languages faculty building provides state-of-the-art facilities and focused teaching for a wide range of languages while a new girls’ day house, Holland’s House, opened in September 2017 following demand for additional places.

 Scholarships, awards and bursaries

-Clifton offers a wide variety of scholarships, awards and bursaries at ages 11+, 13+ and 16+.
+Clifton offers a wide variety of scholarships, awards and generous bursaries for 11+, 13+ and 16+.
 Bursaries are also available for the Armed Forces and siblings.
 For more information on these please visit our website at www.cliftoncollege.com/admissions.

 The house system

 The school provides a real sense of community, both to its pupils and their families.
 Pupils form friendships that last a lifetime, with many opportunities in the years after school to network and join together again through the Old Cliftonian Society.

 Our care extends from children of Nursery age through to Sixth Form, and offers a home-from-home environment for each of our pupils, whether day or boarding.
 With houses at the centre of the Clifton community, inter-house competitions form a fun and exciting part of school life, allowing houses to compete across a variety of talents from the House Play Festival to inter-house debating, as well as offering pupils a familiar and comfortable environment to study, play and relax.

 Whilst the school has a firm Christian foundation, pupils of all and no faith are welcomed, giving them the chance to explore and to question issues affecting the world and themselves.
 Clifton’s relationship with the Jewish community goes back to the founding Head Master, John Percival; facilities for the Jewish community are run from The Polack Centre and the College has its own Chapel and Synagogue on site.